R12546 | left | medium | “Stone ID: R12546”

 This contrast in price is just how rare color is in diamonds, much less a spectacular color named by other gems like sapphire blue, ruby red, emerald green, etc. This also indicates how the color in other gems are frequently not as rich, saturated, or evenly distributed as these namesakes.

-There are red diamonds too, but the largest one ever found was the Moussaieff Red, weighing 5.11 carats and selling for 3.3 million dollars a carat for well over 16 million dollars total.
-While the per carat price is much higher than the Sunrise Ruby, their sizes are not even remotely comparable.
+There are red diamonds too, but the largest one ever found was the Moussaieff Red, weighing 5.11 carats.
+The exact price it was sold for was never disclosed, though the original estimate was around $7 million USD, quite possibly $8 million (current estimate range from 15-20 million in 2021).
+This means around $600 thousand dollars per carat for this gem.
+While the per carat price is around half of the Sunrise Ruby, their sizes are not even remotely comparable.
 Plus, the red is not as brilliant, partially because red diamonds lack a ruby’s color-enhancing fluorescence.